JedidiahPixel/JedidiahPixel/README.md

 Hey, I'm Jedidiah👋🏿
-I'm a second-year Software Engineering student with a passion for digital design,Creative technology(content creation) and faith-based story tellin.
+I'm a second-year Software Engineering student with a passion for digital design,Creative technology (content creation) and faith-based story telling.
 Currently learning Java, Principles of design and building creative community spaces online.

 What I'm Learning 🧠: